codacy-badger/monopoly-analysis/README.md

 > Monopoly, the fast-dealing property trading game where players buy, sell, dream and scheme their way to riches

-**WARNING** This program is still in Alpha.
-There will be a lot of hickups along the way.
-Sorry for the inconveninece.
+**WARNING** This program **currently** have no user interface, as we released the Alpha 0.1.<br>

-**WARNING** This program **currently** have no user interface.
 User that cannot troubleshoot Python code should not try the program until beta.

 ## ![](img/icons8-goal-24.png) Objective
 This repository and project is created for **decision support** usage.<br>
-Users can use this project in decisions-making purpose that could change the game aspects or leaders.
+Users can use this service in decisions-making purpose that could make the game more exciting.

 The analysis will be based on information given, statistics calculations and many risks factor that other player have create.